Gray Fossil Site

 Exhibits at the Gray Fossil Site & Museum, including replicas of fossil tapirs, alligator, and rhinoceros.

 The Gray Fossil Site is an Early Pliocene assemblage of fossils dating between 4.5 and 4.9 million years old, located near the community of Gray in Washington County, Tennessee, USA.
 The site was discovered during road construction on Tennessee State Route 75 by the Tennessee Department of Transportation in May 2000, after which local officials decided to preserve the site for research and education.
 The site became part of East Tennessee State University, and the Gray Fossil Site & Museum was opened on the site in 2007.

 The ancient habitat of the Gray Fossil Site was a pond formed within a sinkhole surrounded by a warm, wet forest.
 The fossils found at the site represent the ancient plants and animals that lived and died in and around the sinkhole pond.

-As the first site of its age known from the Appalachian region, the Gray Fossil Site is a unique window into the past.
+As the first site of its age from the Appalachian region, the Gray Fossil Site is a unique window into the past.
 Research at the site has yielded many surprising discoveries, including new species of red panda, rhinoceros, pond turtle, hickory tree, and more.
 The site also hosts the world's largest known assemblage of fossil tapirs.

-In the area, now known as Tennessee, the world is known to have been much warmer, and with a climate that supported dense, humid forests.
+In the area that is now northeastern Tennessee, temperatures were much higher than today, with the climate supporting dense, humid forests.

 Formation

 The Gray Fossil Site is a deposit of laminated clay and silt sediments laid down in an ancient lake that formed within a sinkhole.
 The deposit is oval in shape, covering an area of roughly 220 meters by 180 meters and ranging in depth from about 7 meters to 39 meters deep.
 The fossils within this deposit are abundant and often exceptionally well-preserved.

 Stratigraphic ranges of mammals from the Gray Fossil Site.
 All of these species overlapped between 4.5 and 4.9 million years ago (gray bar).
-Image from Samuels et al 2018.
+Image from Samuels et al. 2018.

 The site is situated within the Knox Group formation, a series of Cambrian-Ordovician limestones.
 Groundwater flowing through joints in these rocks creates caves and sinkholes, forming a region of karst topography.
 The sinkhole that contains the fossil-rich deposits of the Gray Fossil Site is the result of a series of overlapping collapse events that ultimately formed one large basin.
 Sizable boulders deposited within the lake sediments indicate that the edge of the sinkhole once featured high walls or overhangs where chunks of rock could occasionally break off.

 Based on the assemblage of mammal fossils uncovered at the site, the main deposit is estimated to date between 4.5 and 4.9 million years old, during the Early Pliocene Epoch near the transition of the Hemphilian and Blancan Land Mammal Ages.
 There is some evidence from drill cores for more ancient deposits deeper within the site, resulting from earlier stages of sinkhole collapse.